npm package discovery and stats viewer.

 @sparticuz/chromium

-@sparticuz/chromium Chromium npm npm Donate
+@sparticuz/chromium Chromium npm npm GitHub Downloads Donate

-Chromium for Serverless platforms
+Chromium for Serverless Platforms

 Install

-For example, as of today, the latest version of puppeteer is 18.0.5.
-The latest version of chromium stated on puppeteer's support page is 106.0.5249.0.
-So you need to install @sparticuz/chromium@106.
+For example, as of today, the latest version of puppeteer is 18.0.5, and the latest supported version of Chromium is 106.0.5249.0.
+Therefore, you should install @sparticuz/chromium@106.

 # Puppeteer or Playwright is a production dependency